 Manufacturers, retailers, and distributors of e-cigarettes are likely to be defending themselves in against a variety of claims involving these products.
-The e-cigarette litigation landscape is evolving quickly with several high-profile lawsuits filed over the past several weeks by Attorneys General of Massachusetts and North Carolina, a State Prosecutor in an Illinois county, and consumers such as the Nessmith Class Action, Swearingen and Peavy Class Action, and a class-action that was recently permitted to move forward in San Francisco (among others), and other cases in the wings, such as this one by the Public Health Advocacy Institute (PHAI) at Northeastern University.
+The e-cigarette litigation landscape is evolving quickly with several high-profile lawsuits or investigations launched over the past several months by Attorneys General of Massachusetts, Connecticut and North Carolina, a State Prosecutor in an Illinois county, and consumers such as the Nessmith Class Action, Swearingen and Peavy Class Action, and a class-actions that were recently permitted to move forward in San Francisco and West Virginia (among others), and other cases in the wings, such as this one by the Public Health Advocacy Institute (PHAI) at Northeastern University.
 Further, San Francisco recently banned the sales of e-cigarettes and the state of Vermont imposed a 92% tax on e-cigarettes, while a Connecticut man has sued Juul Labs for allegedly “causing him to suffer a massive stroke after he became addicted to the company’s products as a teenager.”
 The Beasley Allen firm also recently filed three new cases against an e-cigarette manufacturer, while the Moll Law Group of Chicago recently filed a complaint on behalf of a teen alleging JUUL designed and marketed its products to appeal to young people.
 In August 2019, a 19-year-old sued JUUL using the Racketeer Influenced and Corrupt Organizations Act, claiming that “the defendants prey on youth for financial gain.”

 To date, most lawsuits related to e-cigarettes have been product liability claims such as the “battery exploding e-cigarette lawsuits,” and have been filed by some of the most prominent plaintiff’s attorneys including attorneys from the Motley Rice firm.